spacetelescope/jwst/docs/jwst/skymatch/description.rst

 typically applied before doing cosmic-ray rejection and combining multiple images into a mosaic.
-When running the ``skymatch`` step in a matching mode, it compares *total* signal levels in *the overlap regions* of a set of input images and computes the signal offsets for each image that will minimize -- in a least squares sense -- the residuals across the entire set.
+When running the ``skymatch`` step in a matching mode, it compares *total* signal levels in *the overlap regions* of a set of input images and computes the signal offsets either for each image *or a set/group of images* that will minimize -- in a least squares sense -- the residuals across the entire set.
 This comparison is performed directly on the input images without resampling them onto a common grid.
 The overlap regions are computed directly on the sky (celestial sphere) for each pair of input images.
 Matching based on total signal level is especially useful for images that are dominated by large, diffuse sources, where it is difficult -- if not impossible -- to find and measure true sky.

 Note that the meaning of "sky background" depends on the chosen sky computation method.
 When the matching method is used, for example, the reported "sky" value